MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-links.md

 `https://teams.microsoft.com/l/entity/<appId>/<entityId>?webUrl=<entityWebUrl>&label=<entityLabel>&context=<context>`

-Use the following format for a deep link to your tab within the app added to a meeting:
+Use the following format for a deep link to your tab in the app added to a meeting:

 `https://teams.microsoft.com/l/entity/<meetingId>/<entityId>?context={"chatId": "<meetingId>","contextType":"chat"}`